jotnguyen/Lafferty.co-v2/content/blog/i-wrote-every-day-for-a-month.md

 **I feel a lot of pressure if I haven't published anything by the evening**.
 I often spent my whole evening writing, rewriting, and fretting over what I'm going to publish that day.
 I set high standards for the quality of my work and I don't want to put shit out there.

-**It built a writing habit**.
+**I built a writing habit**.
 I write because I have to, but I also really like it.
 I'm still keeping up my journal, and publishing every day, and I [launched a newsletter](https://1word.email).

 I received way more views this month compared to last month.
 8,000 views this month compared to 500 last month.